 New efficiencies fuel new investments

 In the process of bringing this solution to life, we helped the client understand how to track and manage the use and associated costs of their new cloud-based data and analytics environment.
 We identified the savings they could achieve by reducing or eliminating the use of their less efficient platforms and extracting greater value (in the form of both hard dollars and saved time and resources) from Snowflake and PowerBI specifically.
-These savings and the shifting of the funds they enabled, helped offset the cost of the client’s overall cloud data strategy investment.
+These savings and the shifting of the funds they enabled—along with an estimated savings of 6,000 man-hours—helped offset the cost of the client’s overall cloud data strategy investment.

 Building on the benefits

 Just a year ago, our client couldn’t imagine a reality where they had easy access to the data they needed—from SAP and third-party sources—to support their business, let alone accurate and insightful reporting at their fingertips.
 But thanks to a refreshed data and analytics strategy with Snowflake as the cornerstone of a multisource technology ecosystem, the client can ingest and analyze data faster, easier, and with greater accuracy and impact.
 Those eight different shipment reports are now in one beautiful dashboard that’s just a click away for business users across departments and hierarchies.
 Business teams can pull indicator reports from Snowflake on a regular basis and adjust their pricing, sales, customer service, or manufacturing strategies to maximize opportunities.
-And this is just the beginning.
+Here are just a few examples of the impact:

 Just a reminder as we close the loop on this series: You’ll get more business impact from Snowflake (which already has a lot to offer) when you evaluate and implement it as part of a modern data and analytics strategy.
 Speed to stand up is a good thing, but speed to value is even better.
 And in case you hanse’t yet read the first two articles in this series, you’ll find them here: “What is a modern data and analytics strategy and how can Snowflake help you deliver on it?”
 And “How to use Snowflake to its maximum value in your data and analytics strategy.”